 Term

 Definition: The extent to which a measurement instrument or test accurately measures what it is supposed to measure.

 Validity Assessment

-Definition: The presedures personny to demonstrate that a question or questions are measuring the concents that they were

 Definition: The procedures necessary to demonstrate that a question or questions are measuring the concepts that they were

 designed to measure.

 Variable

 Variance

 Definition: A measure of the spread of the values in a distribution.
 The larger the variance, the larger the distance of the individual

 cases from the group mean.

 Verification

 Definition: An effort to test the accuracy of the questionnaire response data.
 The concern is uniquely with data accuracy and deals

 with neither the reliability nor the validity of measures.

 Z Scores

 Definition: Standard deviation units measuring the deviation from the mean relative to the standard deviation.